biggis-project/biggis-docs/docs/scenarios/02_bos.md

 were carried out to test the substance identification of simulated noxious gas clouds with multi-spectral cameras for the visible range, which are suitable for use with small drones due to their relatively low weight.

-In order to be able to use such recon drones efficiently, the BigGIS project is working on the implementation of [autonomous, optimal flight planning](../demos/optimize-drones.md) by the drone itself.
+In order to make efficient use of such drones, the BigGIS project is offers an implementation of [autonomous, optimal flight planning](../demos/optimize-drones.md) by the drone itself.

-At the same time, models are being developed that are to be used for [predicting the propagation of a detected cloud](../demos/gas-predict.md).
+At the same time, models are being developed that can [predict the propagation of a detected gas cloud](../demos/gas-predict.md).
 The aim is to predict possible future scenarios for the spread of the pollutant, wind directions and strengths (e. g. taken from FeWIS), the geo-positions of neighbouring residential areas and their surrounding structure, for example via satellite images, geographical characteristics of the accident area, depending on